cailindelgado/Tetris-Snake-and-Game-of-Life/README.md

 - [ ] Component #3: Snake
   - Bug list
   - [X] food spawns on top of snake sometimes
-  - [ ] if snake super long, and rest of places are food. game freezes
   - also gradescope angry for some reason
 - [X] Component #4: Tetros